 Don’t Forget To Check Out Dark Mode in Facebook Messenger!

-We may not have a dark mode for iOS yet.
-But we do have quite a few apps that offer a dark mode, including the recent addition of Facebook Messenger.
+iOS12 and earlier may not have a dark mode for iOS, but we do have quite a few apps that offer a dark mode, including the recent addition of Facebook Messenger.

 FB’s Messenger dark mode offers a white-text-on-black-background–great for nighttime and low light reading!